What is the SKALE Network?

 How can I access information regarding the Token and Network Economics?

-Token and Network Economic information is listed in the whitepaper starting on page 20: https://skale.network/whitepaper
+Token and Network Economic information is here and also listed in the whitepaper starting on page 20.

 What is SKALE Labs?

 SKALE Labs, Inc. is the core team supporting the SKALE Network, an open source, decentralized, elastic blockchain network protocol.
-The mission is to make it quick and easy to set up a cost-effective, high-performance sidechains that run full-state smart contracts that are instantly compatible with Ethereum.
-The network to deliver a performant experience to developers that offers speed and functionality without giving up security or decentralization.
+The mission is to make it quick and easy to set up cost-effective, high-performance sidechains that run full-state smart contracts that are instantly compatible with Ethereum.
+The goal of the network is to deliver a performant experience to developers that offers speed and functionality without giving up security or decentralization.

 Who founded SKALE Labs and what experience do they have?